Kirit Patel – Chair

-Currently I serve as Director of ACAP (African Caribbean Achievement Project) which is a Charity that was established in 1995 to work on improving the educational outcomes and welfare of people of African and Caribbean descent in West Yorkshire.
-We provide mentoring and a range of educational support programmes to young people and their families and have facilitated some amazing projects over the years.
+Currently I serve as Director of ACAP (African Caribbean Achievement Project), a Charity established in 1995 to work on improving the educational outcomes and welfare of people of African and Caribbean descent in West Yorkshire.

 My latest venture is a project called the ‘Furniture Hackers’ which is a Social Enterprise that exists to train unemployed members of the African Caribbean community to develop the skills they need to renovate furniture and design and build other products that can be sold online for a profit.